vecnathewhisperd0/fdroid-website/_docs/Running_a_Mirror.md

 1. Configure your webserver

-This is an example server block for Nginx.
-If used, it should be copied to /etc/nginx/sites-available/ and symlinked to /etc/nginx/sites-enabled.
+This is an example server block for nginx.
+If used, it should be copied to _/etc/nginx/sites-available/_ and symlinked to _/etc/nginx/sites-enabled_.
 Note that it is important that your URI be `/fdroid/repo` so that the app can automatically add your mirror.

 ```
 server {